usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 Strictly, this element should identify formal code or code fragments.
+Like anything else, it may be "enhanced" using its class.

 ### &lt;sup> Superscript